zxyang/cordova-plugin-clientcertificate/README.md

 This plugin uses iOS implementation and API from mwaylabs/cordova-plugin-client-certificate

-This plugin is forked from zxyang/cordova-plugin-clientcertificate / addictic/cordova-plugin-client-certificate-addictic

 This plugin handles client certificate request from both iOS and Android WebView; the full path to the certificate is required.

+This plugin version uses `config-file` elements to configure the app to handle open requests for files with the custom `myp12` extension, by logging, on iOS only.

 This plugin reads the certificate in any folder even in a cordova.file.dataDirectory (r/w folder).
 (So you can retrieve a cert file from an API and use it)

-TBD NOTE THAT ANDROID PLATFORM IMPLEMENTATION IS NOT TESTED WITH JAVASCRIPT UPDATES from mwaylabs/cordova-plugin-client-certificate

-# FUTURE TODO
+UPDATES NOT TESTED on Android:

-- TEST ANDROID PLATFORM IMPLEMENTATION WITH JAVASCRIPT UPDATES from mwaylabs/cordova-plugin-client-certificate
+- JavaScript updates from mwaylabs/cordova-plugin-client-certificate
-- Add Windows platform
+- Android platform implementation was replaced with an implementation similar to johannes-staehlin/cordova-client-cert-authentication and may not work with JavaScript API at all.

 ## Usage